b3hr4d/eth_payment_tutorial/README.md

 ### Deploy the Modified Backend Canister

-After making the changes to the backend, deploy the canister to your local Internet Computer environment using the following command:
+After making the changes to the backend, open another terminal and deploy the canister to your local Internet Computer environment using the following command:

 ```bash
 yarn deploy hello
 ```

-Note: confirm the conset with `yes` the change on the terminal.
+Note: confirm the consent with `yes` to the change on the terminal.

 This will deploy only the `hello` canister, which now includes the `deposit_principal` function.